-For the third time in the last two months, Microsoft co-founder Paul Allen has discovered a major American warship lost during World War II.
+In April of last year — for the third time in two months — Microsoft co-founder Paul Allen has discovered a major American warship lost during World War II.
 The Brooklyn-class light cruiser USS Helena (CL 50) was discovered nearly 75 years after she was sunk during the Battle of the Kula Gulf.
 According to the announcement, USS Helena lies just over 2,800 feet below the surface of the ocean near the island of Vella Lavella.

 In 1943, Helena, her sister ships (USS Honolulu (CL 48) and USS St. Louis (CL 49)), and four destroyers attempted to intercept ten Japanese destroyers.
 The Americans quickly eliminated one of the Japanese vessels, but Helena's guns didn't have flashless powder, making her a perfect target in the night sky for Type 93 Long Land torpedoes.